Get insider access

 4. Best Budget HDR Monitor

 While most budget monitors have limited HDR performance, there are a few with good picture quality in HDR, like the AOC Q27G3XMN.
 It uses Mini LED backlighting like the Acer Nitro XV275K P3biipruzx and has a better local dimming feature than most monitors.
 This helps it display deep blacks with bright highlights, making it a great choice for watching HDR content.
-Even if you don't want to use the local dimming feature, it has a high native contrast ratio for deep blacks.
+Even if you don't want to use the local dimming feature, it has a high native contrast ratio and deep blacks.

 See our review